ivolis/DCGAN_MELUS/README.md

 python3 load_generator.py generator_generated_test.h5 1000
 ```

-## FID calculation
+## FID and KID evaluation

-This code will calculate the FID between 2 set of images, so you can compare the generated images within `FAKE_IMAGES_DIRECTORY` against the real ones in `REAL_IMAGES_DIRECTORY`.
+This code will calculate the FID and KID between 2 set of images, so you can compare the generated images within `FAKE_IMAGES_DIRECTORY` against the real ones in `REAL_IMAGES_DIRECTORY`.

-(*Note: The resulting FID number will be displayed on the terminal*)
+(*Note: The resulting FID/KID numbers will be displayed on the terminal*)

 Execution (WSL):
 ```